-- iii.
-Developing, implementing, or enhancing a quality improvement system. - [] No plans to spend in this category of activities at this time.
+iii.
+Developing, implementing, or enhancing a quality improvement system.

 [x] Yes.
 If yes, describe current and future investments.
 ABC Quality celebrated its 30th anniversary in the 2022 - 2024 Plan period as a quality rating and improvement system (QRIS).
 That system has been successful due to its close association with the state's child care scholarship program in which ABC Quality establishes best practices that child care providers voluntarily comply with their level of quality in the 5-tiered quality system which aligns with corresponding reimbursement level assigned by the Child Care Scholarship Program for serving eligible children.
 Participation in this system has grown significantly during and after COVID as a means of survival for many programs.